Revenge porn: Australia

 On 15 October 2014, the Parliament of Victoria passed the Crimes Amendment (Sexual Offences and Other Matters) Act (2014) (Vic) that created specific criminal offences for distributing, or threatening to distribute, a sexual image or video without consent, which commenced on 3 November 2014 (and was repealed on 6 September 2022).
 The distribution of an intimate image offence was contained in s.
 41DA of the Summary Offences Act (1966) (Vic), and the maximum penalty was imprisonment for 2 years.
 The threatening to distribute an intimate image offence was contained in s.
 41DB of the Summary Offences Act (1966) (Vic), and the maximum penalty was imprisonment for 1 year.
-On 30 August 2022, the Parliament of Victoria further passed the Justice Legislation Amendment (Sexual Offences and Other Matters) Act (2022) (Vic) that amends the Summary Offences Act (1966) (Vic), (which will commence on 30 June 2023, unless proclaimed earlier).
-The amendment relocates the criminal offence of distributing an intimate image to s.
+On 30 August 2022, the Parliament of Victoria further passed the Justice Legislation Amendment (Sexual Offences and Other Matters) Act (2022) (Vic) that amended the Summary Offences Act (1966) (Vic), which commenced on 30 July 2023.
+The amendment relocated the criminal offence of distributing an intimate image to s.
 53S of the Crimes Act (1958) (Vic), and the offence of threatening to distribute an intimate image to s.
 53T of the Crimes Act (1958) (Vic).
 The maximum penalty for either offence is imprisonment for 3 years.
-This Act also creates a specific criminal offence for producing an intimate image without consent.
-The producing an intimate image offence will be contained in s.
+This Act also created a specific criminal offence for producing an intimate image without consent.
+The producing an intimate image offence is contained in s.
 53R of the Crimes Act (1958) (Vic), and the maximum penalty is imprisonment for 3 years.
-Furthermore, this Act will create a disposal order scheme.
-The intimate image disposal order will be contained in s.
+Furthermore, this Act created a disposal order scheme.
+The intimate image disposal order is contained in s.
 53Z of the Crimes Act (1958) (Vic).

 On 21 June 2017, the Parliament of New South Wales passed the Crimes Amendment (Intimate Images) Act (2017) (NSW) that created specific criminal offences for distributing, or threatening to distribute, or threatening to record, an intimate image or video without consent, and provided for Rectification Orders that empower a Court to order the removal and destruction of the intimate image or video, which commenced on 28 August 2017.
 The distribution of an intimate image offence is contained in s.
 91Q of the Crimes Act (1900) (NSW), and the maximum penalty is an A$11,000 fine, or imprisonment for 3 years, or both.
 The threatening to distribute, or threatening to record an intimate image offences, are contained in s.
 91R of the Crimes Act (1900) (NSW), and the maximum penalty for either offences is an A$11,000 fine, or imprisonment for 3 years, or both.
 The contravention of a Rectification Order offence is contained in s.
 91S of the Crimes Act (1900) (NSW), and the maximum penalty is an A$5,500 fine, or imprisonment for 2 years, or both.